-MACL 413 Old Testament Book 3
+Leadership.

 MACL 414 The Synoptic Gospels and Acts 3

 MACL 420 Romans/Pauline Literature 3

 MACL 421 Theology and Practice of Mission 3

 MACL 422 Spiritual Care 3

 MACL 430 Communicating the Gospel I 3

 MACL 431 Communicating the Gospel II 3

 MACL 432 Johannine Corpus 3

 MACL 440 Entrepreneurial Mission Planting 3

 MACL 442 Christian Worship in Cultural Context 3

 MACL 444 Pastoral Epistles 3

-Course must be completed with a grade of B or better in order to be used in the Master of Arts in Church Leadership.
+Course must be completed with a grade of B or better to count toward this major and be used in the Master of Arts in Church Leadership.